Before and After Photos

 With age, weight fluctuations, pregnancy, or breastfeeding, some individuals may notice changes in the shape and position of their breasts.
 A common concern is breast ptosis, a condition where the breast tissue and nipple sit lower on the chest wall than desired.

 The key consideration when planning this procedure is the position of the nipple in relation to the breast tissue.
 In some cases, the breast tissue may sit in the lower part of the breast, and the nipple may point downward or sit below the breast fold.
-This may create a deflated or elongated appearance when viewed from the side.
+This may create an elongated appearance when viewed from the side.

 An augmentation mastopexy may aim to: